ivotron/ivotron.github.io/_posts/2013-05-15-ff-issdm-description-of-project.md

 [@reed_implementing_1983] by requiring every call to be associated with a transaction ID [@bent_milestone_2013].
 The decision of how versions of a particular object interact among each other (eg. how new versions of an object are derived from committed transactions) is left to the application.
-Conceptually, a transactional system can be broken into three orthogonal pieces
+Conceptually, a traditional transactional system can be broken into three orthogonal pieces [@ozsu_principles_2011]: concurrency, reliability and replication control sub-components.
-[@ozsu_principles_2011]: concurrency, reliability and replication control sub-components.
-Thus, from this conceptual point of view, new I/O storage stacks provide with distributed concurrency control primitives on top of which reliability and replication mechanisms can be built.
-This mirrors the way in which transactional systems are implemented [@sears_stasis_2010 ; @cowling_granola_2012 ;
+Thus, from this point of view, new I/O storage stacks such as FastForward's provide distributed concurrency control primitives on top of which reliability and replication mechanisms can be built.
-@bernstein_hyder-transactional_2011]: a central component guaranteeing (A)tomicity and (D)urability,
-with (C)onsistency and (I)solation built on top.
-In this project we look at the alternatives for providing transaction coordination (reliability control).
-Initially, we don't plan to deal with replication issues (eg. for high-availability or fault-tolerance), although we will keep it in our radar as we make progress in the transaction coordination front.
+In this project we will look at the alternatives for providing transaction coordination (reliability control).
+Initially, we don't plan to deal with replication (eg. for high-availability or fault-tolerance), although we will keep it in our radar as we make progress in the transaction coordination front.

-There is a large volume of of work in the topic of transaction coordination [@al-houmaily_atomic_2010], mainly in the context of relational databases, providing strong, serializable consistency.
-In our case, we are interested at looking at this from the point of view of scientific computing platforms, where the communication models are different (fast interconnects; collective I/O) and thus require to either adapt existing techniques [@hursey_log-scaling_2011] or even define new commit protocols.
+There is a large volume of work on the topic of transaction coordination [@al-houmaily_atomic_2010], mainly in the context of relational databases, providing strong, serializable consistency.
+In our case, we are interested at looking at this from the point of view of scientific computing platforms, where the communication models are different (fast interconnects; collective I/O) and thus require to either adapt existing techniques [@hursey_log-scaling_2011] or even define new atomic commit protocols.

-Recent work has analyzed alternative ways of providing weaker isolation levels [@adya_weak_1999] in a distributed setting [@bailis_hat_2013-1], which could also be applied "as is" in a scientific computing scenario, or might require to be redefined.
-The principal issue underlying this problem is determining the type of coordination needed by an application, which is not an easy task [@hellerstein_consistency_2011].
-Given our lack of domain knowledge about scientific workloads (we don't know about contention levels, access patterns, etc), we will find this empirically by implementing one or more atomic commit protocol alternatives and executing existing scientific workloads on them, with the goal of gaining insight into the isolation levels required by them.
+Recent work has analyzed alternative protocols that provide weaker isolation levels [@adya_generalized_2000] in a distributed setting [@bailis_hat_2013-1], which could also be applied "as is" in a scientific computing scenario, or might require to be redefined.
+The principal issue behind picking the right type of coordination lies in determining the application requirements with respect to degrees of isolation, which is not an easy task [@alvaro_consistency_2011].
+We will work with Sandia, LANL and associated co-design centers to learn more about the requirements of scientific applications.
+We will also empirically test by implementing several atomic commit protocol alternatives and executing existing scientific workloads on them, with the goal of gaining insight into the isolation semantics required by simulation/analysis jobs and the associated trade-offs.

-Another area of interesting work is the analysis of the trade-offs between placing the I/O nodes in the same network where compute nodes reside (eg. infiniband), against having them on a slower, external communication channel (eg. 100Gbps ethernet).
-In order to do so, we have to identify the main differences among the two settings and determine the type of transaction coordination required on each, with the goal of optimizing performance.
-Lastly, a similar study is required but with regards to the type of storage technology used at the I/O layer (SSD vs. HDD), that is, we would like to determine what mechanisms are best suited to either technology (or even for hybrid configurations).
+Another area of interesting work is the analysis of the compromise between placing the I/O nodes in the same network where compute nodes reside (eg. infiniband), against having them on a slower, external communication channel (eg. 100Gbps ethernet).
+In this case, we have to identify the main differences among the two settings and determine the type of transaction coordination required on each, with the goal of optimizing performance.

 # Efficient I/O Resource Management Through SDN-based Quality of Service

 Having asynchronous and concurrent capabilities at the I/O layer results in having tens or hundreds of jobs running in tandem.
-However, the I/O capabilities are finite and thus many different tasks will eventually end up competing for I/O resources.
-Since not all applications have the same priority, this resource contention will negatively impact the performance of time-sensitive applications.
-For example, in many scientific workloads the dumping of checkpoints has higher priority than analysis of obsolete data [^1].
-Since over-provisioning at Exascale is not an option (mainly due to the energy requirements that this would imply), efficiently managing the resources of the I/O layer will be fundamental to achieving not only the required performance but correct management of concurrent jobs.
+However, I/O resources are finite and thus many different tasks will eventually end up competing for them.
+Since not all applications have the same priority, this resource contention will negatively impact the performance of time-sensitive applications[^1].
+Since over-provisioning at Exascale will be too costly (mainly due to the energy requirements that this would imply), efficiently managing the resources of the I/O layer will be fundamental to achieving the required performance.

-[^1]: Assume a simulation job A is producing a new checkpoint.
-An analysis job B might have read data that, at the time it began running, was the most up-to-date version of A. However, since process A is now ready to produce a new checkpoint, job B's working set is now be obsolete and should instead read the newest checkpoint.
-An alternative is to pause job B or assign less I/O resources to it, in order to make room for job A's checkpointing.
+[^1]: For example, consider the case where we want to have a suite of (highly parallel) analysis tasks completed for each checkpoint.
+Assuming a new checkpoint arrives every hour and the data of the current checkpoint only resides in the data staging area of the I/O layer (eg. the burst buffer in Fast Forward) for three hours before it is deleted (data staging areas are usually thought of having enough capacity to hold three checkpoints).
+The more analysis tasks have to be performed, the smaller the set of viable schedules that completes them all within three hours.
+Also, a lot of the analysis is based on a pipeline of intermediary results.
+If we treat all analysis tasks independently and merely fairly, they end up fighting each other for resources and the emerging schedule might not allow all tasks (or even all important ones) to complete.

 Current research in the area of Software Defined Networking (SDN) [@mckeown_openflow_2008] is looking at the problem of QoS in datacenters [@curtis_devoflow_2011].
 Many of the design principles